Ciambella

 Butter may be used instead of oil, and mixed berry yogurt (yogurt ai frutti di bosco) can be added to the batter.
-Common flavorings include lemon, orange, chocolate or cocoa, hazelnuts and vanilla.
+Common flavorings include lemon, orange, chocolate or cocoa, hazelnuts, and vanilla.
 The finished cake may be decorated with powdered sugar, pine nuts, toasted almond pieces, apricot jelly or pistachios.

 Regional

-Many regions have registered one or more types of ciambella in their official list of traditional food products, including:
+Many regions have registered one or more types of ciambella in their official list of prodotti agroalimentari tradizionali (PAT), including: